sylk80/Connect_Four/docs/NOTES.md

 :dart: Token should be displayed along with the previous one :heavy_check_mark:

-:dart: Game should rotate players and preserve rack state
+:dart: Game should rotate players and preserve rack state :heavy_check_mark:

 :dart: Token should be placed in the lowest row available